FahsSani/Roll2Mnemonic/README.md

 # Roll2Mnemonic

-This multifaceted tool empowers you to effortlessly create secure mnemonic seed phrases using either manual dice rolls or coin tosses.
+This multifaceted tool empowers you to effortlessly create secure mnemonic seed phrases using either manual dice rolls, coin tosses or seed phrases.
 It then goes a step further by generating corresponding private keys and public addresses for all available Bitcoin script types.
 Whether you prefer manual or automated methods, this tool has you covered.

 ## Features

-- **Dice Roll:**
+- **Dice Roll To Mnemonic:**
-    1. Manual Dice Roll: You have the option to roll physical dice or coin toss and input the data into the program as binary (1 or 0) or numbers (1 to 6).
-This method ensures true randomness in generating your mnemonic seed phrase.
+    1. Physical Dice or Coin Toss: You have the flexibility to roll physical dice or conduct a coin toss and input the resulting data as either binary (1 or 0) or numbers (1 to 6).
+This method ensures absolute randomness for generating your mnemonic seed phrase.
-    2. Automated Dice Roll: If you prefer a quicker approach, the program can generate random dice rolls for you.
-The automated dice roll function guarantees the randomness required for secure seed phrase generation.
+    2. Dice Roll From Entropy: For a quicker approach, the program can generate random dice rolls for you.
+The automated dice roll function guarantees the essential randomness needed for a secure seed phrase.
-- **Mnemonic Seed Generation:** Once the dice roll data is collected, the program seamlessly proceeds to generate a valid checksum then generates a BIP39 mnemonic seed phrase.
-This seed phrase is the foundation for generating Bitcoin private keys and public addresses.
+    3. Mnemonic Seed Generation: After collecting the dice roll data, the program seamlessly proceeds to generate a valid checksum and creates a BIP39 mnemonic seed phrase.
+This seed phrase forms the cornerstone for generating Bitcoin private keys and public addresses.
+    4. Mnemonic Code Converter: The generated mnemonic seed phrase is then processed through the Mnemonic Code Converter, capable of generating BIP39 private keys and public addresses for all script types: Legacy (P2PKH), Nested SegWit (P2SH-P2WPKH), Native SegWit (P2WPKH), and Taproot (P2TR).
+- **Seed To Mnemonic:**
+    1. Generate Hex Seed From Entropy: The program can generate a Hex seed from entropy.
+The automated function guarantees the essential randomness required for secure seed generation.
+    2. Mnemonic Seed Generation: After collecting the Hex seed, the program seamlessly proceeds to generate a valid checksum and creates a BIP39 mnemonic seed phrase.
+    3. Own Mnemonic Seed Phrase: You have the option to enter your own mnemonic seed phrase into the program.
-- **Mnemonic Code Converter:** The mnemonic seed phrase is then passed through to the Mnemonic Code Converter within the same program.
-This converter is capable of generating BIP39 private keys and public addresses for all script types: Legacy (P2PKH), Nested SegWit (P2SH-P2WPKH), Native SegWit (P2WPKH), and Taproot (P2TR).
+    4. Mnemonic Code Converter: The generated mnemonic seed phrase is then processed through the Mnemonic Code Converter, capable of generating BIP39 private keys and public addresses for all script types: Legacy (P2PKH), Nested SegWit (P2SH-P2WPKH), Native SegWit (P2WPKH), and Taproot (P2TR).
 - **QR Code Generator:** A built in QR code generator from text.